Please let me know, in a comment on this page OR via email, if you have trouble opening any of the links!

 Watch this 1972 documentary about the ways that the blues was transformed in Chicago by the social conditions the Mississippi migrants encountered there.
 Comedian and activist Dick Gregory offers some trenchant analysis of redlining, “kitchenette” housing, and other realities of black Chicago life.

 Move On Up: Chicago Soul Music and Black Cultural Power (excerpt), Aaron Cohen

-- Be sure to address the following questions:
+- In the post, be sure to address the following questions:

 - What are its good or valuable qualities?
-What makes them good?
+What makes them good — aesthetically, socially, historically?

 - Does it have any bad or detracting qualities?
 If so, what makes them problematic?